emissary-ingress/emissary/README.md

 3. Create an Auth0 account.
 Then, click on the API and create a new API.
    * AUTH0_DOMAIN example is foo.auth0.com.
    * AUTH0_AUDIENCE is listed on the API page https://manage.auth0.com/#/apis
+4. Create the policy crd: `kubectl apply -f policy-crc.yaml`
-4. Write a service with ambassador annotation that looks something like this.
+6. Write a service with ambassador annotation that looks something like this.
 Note the `allowed_headers` stuff, that is
    important:

    ```